theaaron/good-posts/README.md

 # Good Posts
 ## _An app to view and save posts._

-Good Posts is an iOS app created to view and favorite posts from the dummyJSON API.
+Good Posts is an iOS app created to view posts and mark posts as favorites from the dummyJSON API.

 ## Architecture
 Good Posts was created within the MVC framework.
 There are three View Controllers: PostsFeedVC, FavoritePostsVC, and PostVC.